ATTN LR AUTHORS: would you prefer a rejection, or to never hear back from a law review?

 A short note indicating rejection is fine.
 At least that way the author has some indication that the article was in fact received and considered.

-over 8 years ago
+almost 9 years ago

 login to leave comment